-Closely related, pioneering works into software engineering in robotics (e.g., [10-16] similarly argue qualitatively for distinguishing software engineering in robotics.
-Some emphasize specific middleware frameworks (e.g., [10-12, 17-19]), while others focus on critical capabilities or approaches [20-23]).
-These are detailed and well-reasoned arguments, however the underlying implicit assumption is similar to those in AOSE: that robotics software is sufficiently different from general software, that it merits distinct methodologies and tools to ease software development.
+Closely related, pioneering works into software engineering in robotics (e.g., [6-9,20,34,40] similarly likewise argue qualitatively for distinguishing software engineering in robotics.
+Some emphasize specific middleware frameworks (e.g., [11,17,20,39]), while others focus on critical capabilities [10,14,30]).
+The underlying implicit assumption is similar to those in AOSE: that robotics software is sufficiently different from general software, that it merits distinct methodologies and tools to ease software development.
 Indeed, we report below that robot code is similar in some aspects to autonomous agents code, but is not as easily distinguished from general software.

-The rarity of quantitative investigations in AOSE (see below for notable exceptions) is not for lack of quantitative methods in general software engineering.
-Beginning with the 1970s pioneering research on Cyclomatic Complexity [24] and Halstead measures [25] there have been many investigations both proposing quantitative metrics of software constructs, and relating the measurements to software quality, development effort, software type, and other attributes of interest [26-28].
-For example, metrics such as Cyclomatic Complexity, Coupling, and Cohesion - generated from analysis of the software source code and the program control flow graph - have been shown to correlate with defects [24, 29, 30].
+The rarity of quantitative investigations in AOSE (see also below) is not for lack of quantitative methods in general software engineering.
+Beginning with the 1970s pioneering research on Cyclomatic Complexity [28] and Halstead measures [22] there have been many investigations both proposing quantitative metrics of software constructs, and relating the measurements to software quality, development effort, software type, and other attributes of interest [1, 4, 26].

+For example, metrics such as Cyclomatic Complexity, Coupling, and Cohesion-generated from analysis of the software source code and the program control flow graph-have been shown to correlate with defects [12, 23, 28].
 Maintaining their values within specific ranges (or below some thresholds) tends to lower the expected defect creation rate, and improve other measures of software quality.
-Development and exploration of software metrics continues today, e.g., for paradigms such as aspect-oriented programming [31].
-See [32] for a comprehensive survey.
+Development and exploration of software metrics continues today, e.g., for paradigms such as aspect-oriented programming [32].
+See [18] for a comprehensive survey.

-Software metrics have been used to classify software, or cluster together software based on measured characteristics, as we do in this paper [33].
-For example, De Souza and Maia defined software metric thresholds based on context ([34]).
-[35] showed this approach is applicable for Android projects.
-Another example can be found in [36], who found linkage between the size and complexity of open source projects, to attractiveness of the project for contributors.
+Software metrics have been used to classify software, or cluster together software based on measured characteristics, as we do in this paper [27].
+For example, De Souza et al. defined software metric thresholds based on context [15].
+Stojkovski [37] showed this approach is applicable for Android projects.
+Another example can be found in Meirelles at al. [29], who found linkage between the size and complexity of open source projects, to attractiveness of the project for contributors.